maliskovik/ansible-letsencrypt/README.md

 ### Adding certificates for other domains/subdomains
 To add a certificate for a subdomain of an already configured domain, add the subdomain to the letsencrypt_domains_list variable and run ansible with letsencrypt role.
 Don't forget to reload nginx afterwards so it starts using the new certificate.

+### Important details
+If a (sub)domain is removed from the list or the order is changed, a new certificate will be generated.
+For example:
+If a certificate for example.com exists in /etc/letsencrypt/example.com, removing a domain from list will create a new directory "/etc/letsencrypt/example.com-001" where the new certificate will be placed.
+It is safe in such cases to remove the whole /etc/letsencrypt directory and issue all certificates anew.